alexlokshin/cloud-init/README.md

-# Running Rancher + Kubernetes on ESXi with vSphere as cloud provider
+# Running Rancher + Kubernetes on a standalone ESXi host with vSphere as cloud provider

+For us homelab enthusiasts, it might be a real treat to get a decomissioned server off eBay for cheap, load it up with Gigs of 5 year old RAM, and wonder around, marveling the creation.
+In all actuality, this beast can be turned into a mini cloud, where you can run pretty much anything.
+Like kubernetes.

 Install ESXi 6.7 on your homelab machine.
 Create a user called `provisioner` with password `somepassword`, grant it the following permissions.